lkj000/amapiano-ai-app/docs/PRP.md

 - **Social Media Content**: 85% of content creators need original music for their content.

 ### 2.2 Competitive Advantages
+- **Integrated AI DAW**: The only professional DAW built specifically for amapiano, with AI deeply integrated into the workflow.
 - **Genre Specialization**: Only platform specifically designed for amapiano music.
 - **Cultural Authenticity**: Built with South African artists and cultural experts.
 - **Comprehensive Platform**: Complete workflow from inspiration to finished track.